EggspressBlog/Eggspress/my_posts/guide/create-custom-components.md

 This file resembles any any other React component you may have encountered.

-It accepts three props, `text`, `page`, `linkText`, all of which are optional:
+It accepts three props, `text`, `page`, `linkText`, all of which are optional.

 If the `text` prop is left empty, default text will appear for FTC affiliate disclosure (the most common use case for this kind of component on a blog).

 An author may replace this default text by specifying their own text.
 For example:

 `<Disclosure text="Please consult with your physician before following the advice on this page" />`